Tips for your Abstract

-Abstract Submission for FRPT 2021 is open until 12 May.
+Late-Breaking Abstract Submission is open until 13 September 2022.

 1. Every case matters

-Abstract submission may be daunting, but never think your case is not interesting, or presume that your abstract will not be reviewed favorably.
+Abstract submission may be daunting, but never think your case is not interesting, or presume that your abstract will not be reviewed favourably.

 2. Start early